Inclusion, Advocacy, and Community

 Cascadia Scholars Program

-This program works with underrepresented and marginalized students to provide mentorship, scholarships, and resources throughout their career at Cascadia to create community and help connect academics to career goals.
+This program works with students to provide mentorship, scholarships, and resources Cascadia Scholars works with students to create community and help connect academics to career success.

 Learn MoreCenter for Inclusion, Advocacy, and Community